open-custody/keychain-operators/README.md

 # Deployment

-Before deploying any new keychain operator you will need to create it on-chain.
+Before deploying a new keychain operator, the corresponding keychain must be created in Warden blockchain.

-1. You will need to create keychain itself
+1. Create keychain itself

-   `wardend tx warden new-keychain --description 'Keychain name' --from <keychain_admin_account> --chain-id wardenprotocol`
+   `wardend tx warden new-keychain --description 'Keychain name' --from <KEYCHAIN_ADMIN_ACCOUNT> --chain-id wardenprotocol --node <RPC_URL>`

-2. Then query the Keychain ID
+2. Ensure the keychain has been created and export the keychain id to the KEYCHAIN_ID variable.

    ```
    wardend query warden keychains